MikeMtnsn/gitops-bookinfo/README.md

 ### Test and update to prod-v2-fail
 Change the path from `prod-v2` to `prod-v2-fail`.

 Repeat the steps from before.
-What do you expect will be the output?
+What would you expect the output to be?

 Maybe worth going back to `prod-v2` .... or?

-### What would it ake to deploy to another cluster?
+### What would it take to deploy to another cluster?

-### What would it ake to deploy to another cloud provider or private cloud?
+### What would it take to deploy to another cloud provider or private cloud?

 # Exercise done